 Can I work out the next day?

 Yes.
 Many patients continue their workout routines the same day as their CoolSculpting treatment.
 In patients who undergo treatment of multiple areas a reduction in their work out routine is occasionally needed for the day after your CoolSculpting treatment session.

 How often are the treatments?
 Every week?
 Every 2 weeks?

 CoolSculpting freezes the fat cells, and they are gradually and naturally eliminated by the body.
-It usually takes about 2-3 months to see the final results of a CoolSculpting treatment.
-We recommend waiting at least 2-3 months before re-treating the same area.
+It usually takes about 2 to 3 months to see the final results of a CoolSculpting treatment.
+We recommend waiting at least 2 to 3 months before re-treating the same area.
 However, areas which have not been treated can be targeted by CoolSculpting at any time.

 To see real patient results, take a look at our before-and-after photo gallery.